GMPavanLab/dynNP/Readme.md

-# Data and analysis setup for -title here-
+# Data and analysis setup for "Machine Learning of Atomic Dynamics and Statistical Surface Identities in Gold Nanoparticles"

 All of the required package will be installed with: